siraben/zkeme80/docs/tasks.md

 Applications should call `YIELD` during long computations.
 A callback can keep its continuation/state in its context object, as a small state machine.

+The foreground owns the shared dictionary while a definition is unfinished.
+`YIELD` defers the entire scheduling pass in compilation state or while any application definition remains unfinished, including inside `[` interpretation and below later completed definitions.
+Attempt counts and sleep delays do not advance during this deferral.
+Jobs resume on the next eligible `YIELD` after completion or rollback.
+This deliberately pauses jobs during multiline shell
+compilation: callbacks may themselves evaluate source, so restoring `STATE` afterward cannot undo code inserted into a foreground definition.

 ```forth
 VARIABLE COUNT
 0 COUNT !